The Razr is back, and it's now the most exciting foldable phone

 David Beckham.
 Paris Hilton.
 Bono.
 Everyone who was anyone in the early 2000s owned a Motorola Razr.
-With its sleek edges and metallic keyboard, it stood out from a crop of generic flip phones.
+With its sleek edges and metallic keyboard, it stood out from a crop of generic flip phones and made the company cool again.
 And it wasn't just for the elite.
 In its four-year run, the chic, ultra-thin handset sold 130 million units on its way to becoming one of the most beloved and iconic pieces of technology ever.

 Then Apple's iPhone came along and absolutely destroyed it, along with the memory of so-called dumb phones.